-Lisa Beckwith is a founding principal of Value Capture, LLC.
-She provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
+Lisa Beckwith provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
 As a pharmacist, she has a particular expertise in helping partners perfect medication delivery.
 Ms. Beckwith previously served as pharmacy operations manager and pharmacist at a large regional hospital.
-As a manager she was introduced to the principles of the Toyota Production System and served as a team leader for the pharmacy staff.
-She continued to help other healthcare workers to apply the principles of the Toyota Production system to their work through training and problem solving as a TPS team leader at the Pittsburgh Regional Healthcare Initiative.
+As a manager she was introduced to the Toyota Production System principles and served as a team leader for the pharmacy staff.
+She continued to help other healthcare workers to apply the Toyota Production System principles to their work through training and problem solving as a TPS team leader at the Pittsburgh Regional Healthcare Initiative.
 Ms. Beckwith began her career as a pharmacist for a retail pharmacy.

-Leslie Corak is a founding principal of Value Capture, LLC.
-She provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
-Ms. Corak has over 20 years of direct hospital clinical experience where her career responsibilities have included the coordination of the Infection Control, Employee Health and Quality Improvement programs.
-In her role as the Utilization Review Coordinator she was responsible for patient education and discharge planning.
-Immediately prior to joining Value Capture, Ms. Corak worked with The Pittsburgh Regional Healthcare Initiative (PRHI) as a Real-Time Safety Implementation Specialist, where utilizing the principles of the Toyota Production System she mentored and supported hospitals committed to the identification and elimination of unsafe conditions.
+Leslie Corak provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
+Ms. Corak has over 20 years of direct hospital clinical experience where her career responsibilities have included the coordination of the infection control, employee health and quality improvement programs.
+In her role as a utilization review coordinator she was responsible for patient education and discharge planning.
+Immediately prior to joining Value Capture, Ms. Corak worked with The Pittsburgh Regional Healthcare Initiative (PRHI) where she utilized the Toyota Production System principles and mentored and supported hospitals committed to the identification and elimination of unsafe conditions.
 One of Ms. Corak's partner hospitals reduced errors reaching a patient by more than 50% in a single year.

-Meghan Scanlon is a principal of Value Capture, LLC.
-She has nearly 13 years of experience implementing and sustaining transformational improvements in healthcare organizations.
-Recently, she helped lead Value Capture?s support of the University of Virginia Health System's Be Safe performance transformation effort.
+Meghan Scanlon has nearly 13 years of experience implementing and sustaining transformational improvements in healthcare organizations.
+Recently, she helped lead Value Capture’s support of the University of Virginia Health System's Be Safe performance transformation effort.
 Previously, she spent nine years as a senior lean consultant in Johnson & Johnson's ValuMetrix Services organization, where she had a proven track record of driving key operational changes in hospitals and healthcare facilities in North America and Europe.
-Ms. Scanlon has extensive experience developing hospital employees from the front line to the C-suite as lean practitioners and change agents, working with cross-functional groups to transform their performance and service levels, developing plans to implement change at all levels of an organization, identifying critical performance measures, and creating management tools needed in order to manage and sustain improvements.
-She is skilled at designing and delivering effective training sessions focused on process improvement, change management and leadership.
-Prior to her work in ValuMetrix Services, she spent over three years internally within Johnson & Johnson, where she attained her lean six sigma black belt applying process excellence in the areas of operations, supply chain and IT.
+Ms. Scanlon has extensive experience developing hospital employees from the front-line to the C-suite as lean practitioners and change agents, working with cross-functional groups to transform their performance and service levels, developing plans to implement change at all levels of an organization, identifying critical performance measures, and creating management tools needed in order to manage and sustain improvements.
+Ms. Scanlon also holds a lean six sigma black belt.

-Mr. Webster is a co-founding principal of Value Capture.
-In this role he provides support to CEOs of healthcare organizations dedicated to perfecting worker and patient safety and unleashing the full potential of employees by empowering them to design value-added meaningful work.
-Prior to forming Value Capture, Mr. Webster was a co-founder and Director of the Pittsburgh Regional Healthcare Initiative (PRHI).
+Geoff Webster provides support to CEOs of healthcare organizations dedicated to perfecting worker and patient safety and unleashing the full potential of employees by empowering them to design value-added meaningful work.
+Before he co-founded Value Capture, Mr. Webster was a co-founder and director of the Pittsburgh Regional Healthcare Initiative (PRHI).
 He helped conceptualize, develop and lead this regional performance-based health reform initiative, achieving best-in-nation regional results in the elimination of several classes of risk for patients.
-A former healthcare consultant in New Jersey and at the Allegheny County Department of Human Services, Mr. Webster also served as Executive Director of the Consumer Health Coalition from 2000-2004, where he led the promotion of health policy and system changes that improved the health and healthcare of children, seniors, people with disabilities, and people who have difficulty accessing healthcare services.
-He was also Director of Policy at the Jewish Healthcare Foundation from 1996-2000, supporting statewide advancements in children's health insurance and managed care policy and helping to spawn the PRHI.
+A former healthcare consultant in New Jersey and at the Allegheny County Department of Human Services, Mr. Webster also served as executive director of the Consumer Health Coalition from 2000-2004.
+He was also director of policy at the Jewish Healthcare Foundation from 1996-2000, supporting statewide advancements in children's health insurance and managed care policy and helping to spawn the PRHI.